Business Structures for Locator & Pages

 • One Brand, with own Locations

-Having two accounts already opens various possibilities for Locator & Pages.
+Having two businesses already opens various possibilities for Locator & Pages.

 Locations need to be split because: